AlanZhangUCSC/lab_notebook/README.md

 There might be some reads that could be in the Elephantidae family but are not mappable if a Mammuthus primigenius reference is used.
 I will need to look at the sample individually.

-I will run this same analysis again when Sumit sent the a vertebrate tree with more primigenius reads merged in.
+I will run the same analysis again when Sumit sent the a vertebrate tree with more primigenius reads merged in.

 I'm starting to look at the sample individually to look for reads potentially from other Elephantidae family members.